docwarems/score-rent/README.md

 - mandatory are
   - e-mail address (which must be validated)
-  - sing group (soprano, alto, tenor, bass)
+  - vocal group (soprano, alto, tenor, bass)
   - member state (choir member, guest, student)
   - we build a human readable user id from user's first and last name
   - once signed up, the user must confirm the e-mail by confirming a link in a-mail sent after signup